mmkobylin/tech_challenge/README.md

 I decided to stylize the ping pong for an old fashion arcade game Pong.
 Yet instead of going to a black and white theme, I decided to go with a black, white and green.
 The website will still be readable, but looking more modern, and more engaging for the eye of the user.

+After some consideration I decided to add some more or the background, box shadow effects and transform effects, making the site more readable and accessible.
+I also tried to make the background look like an old fashion monitor background would look like.

 I decided to design the mobile version first to make it load faster on smaller devices.
-Then I will design the desktop one, using media queries.
+Then I designed the desktop one, using media queries.

 ## Style: